Assessing the Interpretability of Programmatic Policies with Large Language Models: Related Works

-In contrast to the literature on programmatic policies, it is common to find evaluations of the interpretability of models in the context of supervised learning.
-For example, the model-agnostic method for generating explanations (LIME) focuses on generating locally linear explanations for supervised learning models to obtain trustworthy models~\cite{ribeiro2016lime}.
-SHAP attempts to assign an importance value to each feature of supervised learning tasks to understand the predictions of complex models~\cite{lundberg2017shap}.
-Both LIME and SHAP were evaluated with human subjects.
-Similarly, \cite{fong2017interpretable}~\cite{fong2017interpretable} also evaluated with human subjects the explanations that their system generates in the context of computer vision.
-We conjecture that the methodological difference between the programmatic policies and the supervised learning literature is due to the need of enlisting participants who understand both the application domain and computer programming, while the latter only require participants with domain knowledge.
+In contrast to the literature on programmatic policies, it is common to find evaluations of the interpretability of models in the context of supervised learning~\cite{ribeiro2016lime,lundberg2017shap,fong2017interpretable}.
+We conjecture that the methodological difference between the programmatic policies and the supervised learning literature is due to the need of enlisting participants who understand both the application domain and computer programming for evaluating programmatic policies, while the latter only requires participants who understand the application domain.

-Similarly to some of the previous work on programmatic policies, some of the existing work on supervised learning assumes that a class of algorithms is interpretable (e.g., decision trees and sparse linear models), and thus the trained model will also be interpretable~\cite{doshivelez2017rigorous}.
-In the context of programmatic policies, NDPS~\cite{pmlr-v80-verma18a}, Viper~\cite{viper}, Propel~\cite{propel}, and $\pi$-PRL~\cite{qiu2022programmatic} are systems that synthesize programmatic policies in the space of programs given by oblique decision trees~\cite{OC1}, which are programs with if-then-else structures with linear transformations of the inputs as Boolean expressions.
-This tree representation is often assumed to be interpretable, which is likely true for small trees and sparse linear transformations of the input, but it is unlikely to hold true for deep trees with a large number of input values.
-For example, it is not clear whether the oblique decision trees of height 6 $\pi$-PRL synthesized for complex control problems are interpretable or not.
+Previous work in programmatic policies, such as NDPS~\cite{pmlr-v80-verma18a}, Viper~\cite{viper}, Propel~\cite{propel}, and $\pi$-PRL~\cite{qiu2022programmatic}, describe systems that synthesize programmatic policies in the space of oblique decision trees~\cite{OC1}.
+Such trees represent programs with if-then-else structures with linear transformations of the inputs.
+Oblique decision trees are often assumed to be interpretable, which is likely true for small trees and low-dimensional problems, but it is unlikely to hold true for deep trees and high-dimensional problems.

-The methodology we presented in this paper can potentially be used for a quick and early evaluation of the interpretability of synthesized policies, and if interpretability is a desired property, then \li\ could allow system designers to make early decisions aimed at truly interpretable policies.
+Metrics to measure code understandability~\cite{Buse_10,Posnett,Daka,Scalabrino2016,Oliveira} from the Software Engineering literature attempt to solve a related but different problem from the interpretability of programmatic policies we tackle in this paper.
+Code understandability considers scenarios where people write computer code that is meant to be understandable by other people, but it may not be because the person reading the code is not familiar with the API being used, the API documentation is lacking~\cite{Scalabrino}, or because the code is too long and time-consuming for one to understand.
+This is in contrast to our experiments on the interpretability of policies, where we assume that one has access to the correct resources (e.g., API description) and enough time to interpret a policy.
+In the interpretability of policies, we are interested in evaluating programs generated by other programs with the goal of maximizing the agent's reward and not necessarily to be interpretable.